dwaite498/DavidWaite.github.io/_portfolio/Blocjams.md

 Bloc Jams
 --------------

-Bocipedia is a project that was a part of the Bloc curriculum that was used to gain experience with creating users, interacting with CRUD actions, adressing authorization concerns, and changing user access based on different situations.
+Bloc Jams is a project that was a part of the Bloc curriculum that was used to gain experience with creating users, interacting with CRUD actions, adressing authorization concerns, and changing user access based on different situations.

 Explanation